Tuesday, March 16, 2010

 1. I found relatively cheap, sturdy, classic photo albums online and ordered a bunch.
 I use these.
 I wanted ones that I would always be able to purchase...you could purchase these 40 years ago, and so I figured I could purchase them 40 years from now.

-3. I try to go through my downloaded photos once every 3 months and order prints.
+3. Once I had those all in order and inserted in the books I know I needed to keep them up often.
+Now I try to go through my downloaded photos once every 3 months and order prints.
 I don't have time to make sure each photo is print perfect...sometimes I edit, most of the time I don't.
 I send them to the store I grocery stop at...that way, it's not inconvenient to pick them up.
-I make myself IMMEDIATELY put those prints in the albums.
-If you get behind on this stuff, as I know, it only creates more work in the long run.
+I make myself put those prints in the albums as soon as I can.

 (And a big P.S.
 My mom has a huge box of photos, all jumbled up, from our childhood.
 No neat albums.
 I love getting the box out and looking through them photo by photo.
 You never know what you'll get.
-So if your approach is "throw it in a box" and it doesn't bother you, then by all means, keep throwing!)
+So if your approach is "throw it in a box", then by all means, keep throwing!)

 Album Information: Pioneer Photo Album BDP-35.
 I google that, then find the cheapest price on line.
 You can sometimes find these at Michaels, but they don't keep a large stock of them, and a unreliable color choice.
 (But they are probably cheap with a coupon?)